g1ldedm1n1on/External-SSL-Audit/README.md

 # External-SSL-Audit
 Script that will utilize the output from SSL Labs API json and parse the data into a spreadsheet for easy viewing and reporting.
 Requires SSL Labs Scanner that can be found here:  https://github.com/ssllabs/ssllabs-scan

+You can find an overview of using this here:  https://sec.mn/Archive/2016/April-Assessing_External_SSL.pdf

 Usage:
 Capture Json data using ssllabs-scan: ssllabs-scan --quiet --hostfile=mydomain.txt --ignore-mismatch=true --hostcheck=false > mydomain.json